Solomon's Perjury (TV series): Production

 The series is directed by Kang Il-soo (KBS 2TV's Emperor of the Sea, The Kingdom of the Winds and Jeon Woo-chi, KBS 1TV's Taejo Wanggun).

 JTBC released the first video teaser on November 18, 2016 through the YouTube channel of its drama unit.

 The first cast and crew meeting was held on November 22, 2016 at the JTBC studios in Sangam-dong, Seoul.

 International broadcast

 Streaming rights to this drama are held by On Demand Korea, Netflix, and Viki.

+This drama also aired on Disney plus Hotstar in India With Multiples languages.